ImY0mu/SMMO-Mobile-Simulation/README.md

 ## Patch notes
 ### More detailed patch notes are included in the client.
+#### 0.3.3-beta [Aug 07 2021]
+- Implemented swipe down while holding right button to refresh the page
+- Implemented new Step Mode -> click on 'Travel' icon in bottom menu when in Travel page
+- Preparation for a feature that may or may not appear at some point
 #### 0.3.2-beta [Aug 06 2021]
 - Battle arena hotfix
 - Preparation for a new feature "Step Mode"